-DR. FREDERICK B. MABALOT, D.M.A
+DR. FREDERICK B. MABALOT, D.M.A.

-Dr. Frederick Bayani Mabalot is a Filipino-American composer and choral conductor from Southern California and has been Washington resident since 2016.
+Dr. Frederick B. Mabalot is a Filipino-American composer and choral conductor from Southern California and has been a Washington resident since 2016.
 He holds a Doctor of Musical Arts degree in Choral Conducting from the University of Washington School of Music in Seattle.
 His doctoral dissertation entitled A Path to Song: The Incorporation of Aboriginal and Environmental Influences in 20th and 21st Century Australian Choral Music explores the diversity and unique characteristics and elements found in Australian choral music.
 It also examines the devastatingly traumatic impact of Australia’s colonial history on generations of Aboriginal people and Aboriginal societies and how this generational trauma manifested and continues to manifest in varying degrees and forms in Australian choral music.
 With this comes the issue of cultural appropriation and identifying a path towards respectful cultural referencing and respectful ways to engage with Indigenous influences in choral composition and choral performance while honoring Indigenous communities who are indeed the sole and original custodians of their artistic, cultural, and musical heritage.
 During his two-year residency at UW, Dr. Mabalot taught Glee Choir, Recital Choir, and Chamber Singers.
 He studied under the guidance and supervision of Dr. Geoffrey Boers and Dr. Giselle Wyers; who was also the Chair of his Doctoral Supervisory Committee.
 Service, empathy, transformative connection, and celebrating diversity and the power and resilience of the human spirit through music are at the very core of his teaching and performance style and approach.
 He believes in the power of music to heal and transform the way we feel about and perceive ourselves, the world, and our individual and collective spirituality helping us recognize the humanity and divinity in one another.

 Dr. Mabalot completed initial composition studies at Sydney Conservatorium of Music in Australia where he graduated with First Class Honours.
 At Sydney Conservatorium, he studied composition with Dr. Michael Smetanin, Dr. Matthew Hindson, and Dr. Paul Stanhope.
 In addition to composition, he studied voice with soprano Anke Höppner and was mentored in choral conducting by Dr. Neil McEwan who also became a foremost advocate of his choral music.
 In Sydney, he sang with the highly acclaimed Sydney Chamber Choir and the Choir of Christ Church Saint Laurence where he was given opportunities as a tenor soloist in concerts and liturgies, and as assistant conductor in McEwan's absence.
 In addition, he sang with the Conservatorium Large and Chamber choirs and served as choir manager assisting McEwan with rehearsals, performances, international tours, and other choral events on and off-campus.
 He was also featured as a tenor soloist in some of the Conservatorium Choirs' concerts.
-Furthermore, he was commissioned to compose new music for the Conservatorium Choirs which were performed in Australia and all over Europe and broadcasted by the Australian Broadcasting Corporation's Classical radio station.
-During his time in Sydney, his various compositions were performed in the recital and concert halls of the Conservatorium and at the Sydney Opera House.
+Furthermore, he was commissioned to compose new music for the Conservatorium Choirs which were performed in Australia and Europe, and broadcasted by the Australian Broadcasting Corporation's Classical radio station.
+During his time in Sydney, his various compositions were performed in the Recital and Concert Halls of the Conservatorium and at the Sydney Opera House.
 He is immensely grateful for the lifelong friendships and connections he has made during his time in Australia.

-Dr. Mabalot is a member of the American Choral Directors Association, the National Association of Teachers of Singing, ASCAP, and Denmark's KODA.
+Dr. Mabalot is a member of the American Choral Directors' Association, the National Association of Teachers of Singing, ASCAP, and Denmark's KODA.

-For more information about Dr. Mabalot, please visit www.frederickbmabalot.com
+For more information, please visit www.frederickbmabalot.com